seaworn/mpesa-connect/README.md

 All API methods return either a `*Result` or `*ErrorResult` object based on whether the request was successful or not.

-The result object has a `response` property which is a [`requests.Response`](https://requests.readthedocs.io/en/latest/api/#requests.Response) object, plus various other properties corresponding to the json body of the response.
+The result object has a `response` property which is the raw [`requests.Response`](https://requests.readthedocs.io/en/latest/api/#requests.Response) object, plus various other properties corresponding to the json body of the response.

 The result also has a `status_ok` property which you can use to discriminate between success and error results.